Duplicator Panel Overview

 You can choose whether your duplicates start running immediately:

-Duplicates are created in an active state.
-They'll start delivering as soon as Facebook approves them.
+Duplicates are created active and start delivering as soon as Meta approves them.

-Duplicates are created but paused.
-You can review them and turn them on when ready.
+Duplicates are created paused.
+Review and activate when ready.

 Important Limitation: Dynamic Creative

-The Duplicator cannot preserve existing engagement (likes, comments, shares) when duplicating ads that contain:
+The Duplicator cannot preserve existing engagement (likes, comments, shares) when duplicating ads with flexible text elements or multi-variant media.

 Why This Happens